 King County, Washington’s TDR bank streamlines density transfers throughout the greater Seattle area.
 The TDR bank may purchase development rights from qualified sending sites at a price up to the fair market value of the land, while individual buyers and sellers can use an online TDR exchange to negotiate their own prices.
 In 2013, King County and the City of Seattle entered into a regional partnership that facilitates the transfer of development rights from agricultural areas in the county to three neighborhoods in downtown Seattle: South Lake Union, Denny Triangle, and the city’s Commercial Core.
 The city agreed to accept 800 credits, enabling the county to preserve farm and forest land.
 In South Lake Union, developers of residential projects above 85 feet can receive up to 40 percent of the additional density needed through the purchase of TDR credits.
 The remaining additional height/density can be achieved through a developer payment to the city, which is used to support affordable housing activities.
-For more details on the TDR program in King Country, Washington, click here.
+Learn more about the TDR program in King Country, Washington.

 - Smart Growth / Smart Energy Toolkit Bylaw: Transfer of Development Rights, Commonwealth of Massachusetts – While targeted at towns in Massachusetts, this model bylaw contains useful context on the purpose and potential of TDR programs, as well as language that can be incorporated into a TDR policy.

 - Transfer of Development Rights Programs: Using the Market for Compensation and Preservation, Cornell University College of Architecture, Art and Planning – This brief describes key advantages and challenges for local communities seeking to implement TDR programs, as well as tips for building markets around programs.

 - Unlocking the Right to Build: Designing a More Flexible System for Transferring Development Rights, Furman Center for Real Estate & Urban Policy at New York University (March 2014) – This report reviews current TDR policies in New York City, and explores strategies for reforming the current system to increase options for transferring development rights to promote development of affordable housing.